 Catarina's main research interests are: history and philosophy of logic, the psychology and cognitive science of reasoning, medieval philosophy, but in fact she enjoys all kinds of historically-informed, empirically-responsible philosophical investigations.
 She self-identifies as a feminist, and tries to be an active blogger at NewAPPS and M-Phi.

-Matthew Duncombe is the post-doctoral researcher with the project.
+Matthew Duncombe was a post-doctoral researcher with the project (2012-2014).
 Matthew studied for his Bachelors' and Masters' degrees in philosophy at the University of Cambridge, where he specialized in the philosophy of language and the history of ancient and modern philosophy.
 After a period working in business, he returned to Cambridge for doctoral work in the Faculty of Classics.
 In 2009-10 he was a visiting student at theENS in Paris.

 Matthew's PhD dissertation concerns the logic, ontology and origin of relative terms in Plato.
 It argues that Plato's conception of relative terms had its origins in the dialectical practices that were current in Plato's Academy.
 Matthew's main research interests are the history of ancient philosophy (especially Plato, Aristotle and Hellenistic philosophy), ancient and modern logic, and comparative philosophy.
 He has taught a range of topics including philosophy of religion, philosophy of science, political philosophy, logic, Plato, Aristotle, and Presocratic and Hellenistic philosophy.
 He contributes pieces to Blogistikon, an ancient philosophy blog.